pvdabeel/mytesla/README.md

 Displays information regarding your Tesla vehicle in the Mac OS X menubar.
 Allows you to remotely control your Tesla vehicle as well.

-Note 30/01/2021: Tesla has changed authentication system.
-We will update to the new system asap

 ![Imgur](https://i.imgur.com/lU0zI06.jpg)